 Once you have the Yoast plugin installed on your wordpress website, you’ll find the essentials of the plugin located under the page editor which is where you are typing in your post/page content.
 Find something that looks like the screenshot below.
 Yoast will begin to perform it’s function analyzing your page’s SEO once you have entered your page’s keyword into the Yoast ‘Focus Keyphrase’ field.
 Shown in the screenshot below, the focus keyphrase is ‘Yoast SEO’.

-Analyze your wordpress website and blog post with Yoast SEO
+Analyze your wordpress SEO by using Yoast SEO

 Even if you don’t already know what SEO really even is, how it works or how to do it right, this plugin will guide you through current best practices.
 Details like text length and whether or not you used images or links will all make a difference for how well you rank on search engines and how well your website is optimized for search engines.
 Of course there are other things that affect your website’s SEO that Yoast doesn’t help with, like page load times to begin with.
 But using Yoast helps you with your website and blog’s content and that gives your SEO a major advantage.